 In the years following the end of the Wake tour, the band slowed it down and concentrated on taking care of things in their personal lives, and spending more time with their families while playing less shows, primarily performing locally only in the northwest.
 Floater took most of 2015 and 2016 off for personal reasons, while playing only a handful of shows.
 Robert Wynia finished writing and recording his second solo album Brave The Strange, which was released on April 21, 2017.
 David Amador joined Robert Wynia & The Sound on guitar, along with future Floater drummer Mark Powers, bringing some Floater classics into the setlist while Robert toured to support his new release during the fall and winter of 2017.
 Cassandra Banton is now managing Robert Wynia and Floater again since the Spring of 2017.

 It was announced in July of 2017 that Floater was to be inducted into the Oregon Music Hall of Fame.
-Floater was officially inducted into the Oregon Music Hall of Fame on October 14, 2017 at the Aladdin Theater, in Portland, OR and played a short set with Peter Cornett, which would be his last with the band.
+Floater was officially inducted into the Oregon Music Hall of Fame on October 14, 2017 at the Aladdin Theater, in Portland, OR and played a short three song set with Peter Cornett, which would be his last with the band.
 Three days later, Peter Cornett announced his departure from Floater from his personal account on Facebook.
 Mark Powers officially joined Floater following Peter's leave from the band, with his first official show with Floater being on December 31, 2017 at the Star Theater in Portland, OR.
 Following the OMHOF induction, the band now with Mark Powers on drums, went back into the studio to finish writing and recording the new album that had been put on the backburner for the last few years.
 Floater released their ninth studio album The Thief on May 18, 2018, their first to feature Mark Powers on drums.
 Floater is also touring the Pacific Northwest this summer and early fall with David Langenes filling in for David Amador on guitar.
 Following the Floater tour, Robert Wynia will be headed overseas with his family for the remainder of the 2018/19 school year and will perform some select solo shows with Mark Powers across the world from Iceland to Japan before returning home in the Spring/Summer of 2019.